OGRECave/ogre-next/Docs/src/manual/hlms.md

 (i.e. skinning), perform the math manually as many GLES2 drivers have issues compiling valid glsl code.

-Properties in `underscore_case` are set from C++; propierties in `camelCase` are set from the template.
+Properties in `underscore_case` are set from C++; properties in `camelCase` are set from the template.

-Propierties and pieces starting with `custom_` are for user customizations of the template
+Properties and pieces starting with `custom_` are for user customizations of the template.

 TBD